 Options abound for dinner, but some kid-friendly spots with outdoor seating include Taco Mamacita, which offers exceptionally fresh tacos, enchiladas, and margaritas on the Northshore or Tony’s Pasta Shop & Trattoria in the Bluff View Art District.
 At most of our restaurants you’ll find servers wearing masks and gloves.

 Wind your way through the incredible wonders and worlds at the Tennessee Aquarium.
 Masks are required from 9-11 a.m. and encouraged the rest of the day; however, masks will be required at all hours under the mandate in Hamilton County taking effect July 10.
 You’ll also find regular cleanings, especially of high-touch areas and limited capacity to provide spacing.
 Book your tickets in advance and be the first through in the morning for a full day of exploring afterward.

 You just can’t beat the fresh air in Chattanooga, and the options are endless.
 Friday through Sunday, the Chattanooga Ducks offers open-air, kid-centric tours that wind through downtown streets before plunging into the Tennessee River for a cruise around Maclellan Island.
 The Southern Belle boasts panoramic views of the riverfront and Lookout Mountain aboard a vintage steamboat.
 Take a leisurely cruise and learn about the Tennessee River's history, legends and places.
 Afterward, let the kids explore Ross’ Landing and the Tennessee Riverpark.
-For lunch, try dining on Blue Plate’s patio or get it to go and enjoy the large green space in front of the restaurant.
+For lunch, try dining at Puckett's and enjoy some classic Southern-style cuisine.